 The trail is a glorified road with a wide lane for people to walk on.
 In the summer, you will see bikers riding up and down the trail as well, not as much during the winter.
 The path is impressive during the winter as the trees are dusted with snow, and the water and granite face provides a beautiful set of colors.

-During the summer the trail was much more dry and the water levels were low.
-It was still nice but not as pristine as during the snow and winter.
-Here are some pictures
+During the summer, the trail was much drier, and the water levels were low.
+It was still lovely but not as pristine as during the snow and winter.

-There is this view as well.
+There is this view looking north from the pond area as well.

 Here are some other good pictures from summer and winter.

-In the summer they had a bear trap out to catch a bear that had been wandering to close to people.
+In the summer, they had a bear trap out to catch a bear that had been wandering to close to people.

 In the winter, they had beautiful trees covered in snow.
 Both are great times to visit Yosemite Valley and to explore the Mirror Trail.